Jayshree Ullal

-Jayshree V. Ullal (born March 27, 1961) is a British-American billionaire businesswoman, president and CEO of Arista Networks, a cloud networking company responsible for the deployment of 10/25/40/50/100/400/800 Gigabit Ethernet networking in the data center.
+Jayshree V. Ullal (born March 27, 1961) is a British-American billionaire businesswoman, chairperson and CEO of Arista Networks, a cloud networking company responsible for the deployment of Gigabit Ethernet in AI and data centers.

 Early life and education

-Ullal was born on March 27, 1961, in London into a Hindu family of Indian origin.
+Ullal was born on March 27, 1961, in London into a family of Indian origin.
+Her father was a physicist who worked for India's Ministry of Education.
 She grew up in New Delhi, India, and was schooled at Convent of Jesus and Mary, Delhi.

 She attended San Francisco State University, where she graduated with a B.S. in electrical engineering in 1981.
 She went on to Santa Clara University where she received an M.S. in Engineering Management and Leadership in 1986.

 Career

 Early career

 Ullal began her career as a senior strategic development engineer at Fairchild Semiconductor and later joined Advanced Micro Devices (AMD), where she designed high-speed memory chips for IBM and Hitachi.
 In 1988 she joined Ungermann-Bass, where she was director of the company's internetworking business unit.

 In March 1992, Ullal joined Crescendo Communications, a maker of Fiber Distributed Data Interface (FDDI) network products, as vice-president of marketing.
 She helped pioneer 100-Mbit/s Copper Distributed Data Interface (CDDI) products and worked on first-generation Ethernet switching.